 Don’t try to use exfoliants every night.
-They can also be harsh and can cause your skin to dry out if you don’t use them properly.
+They are harsh and can cause your skin to dry out if you don’t use them properly.

 What Is Facial Steaming

-Facial steaming is another skincare process.
-This method makes use of wet heat in the form of steam to increase the temperature of the skin.
-Contrary to popular belief that the pores open up due to heat, the pores don’t open up because they are already open.
+Facial steaming makes use of wet heat in the form of steam to increase the temperature of the skin.
+Contrary to popular belief that the pores open up due to heat, the pores don’t open up — they are already open.

 It’s just that some pores are blocked with a mixture of dead skin cells and sebum.